Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Introduction

 \ms

-For SLQ problems, there are three closely related objects/notions involved: (open-loop) solvability, forward-backward stochastic differential equations (FBSDEs, for short), and Riccati equations.
-It is well known that under the following {\it standard condition}: \bel{classical} G\ges0,\q Q(\cd)\ges0,\q S(\cd)=0,\q R(\cd)\ges\d I_m \hb{~for some~}\d>0,\ee the map $u\mapsto J(t,\xi;u)$ is uniformly convex for every $(t,\xi)\in\cD$.
-This yields that Problem (SLQ) is uniquely (open-loop) solvable.
-Then, by a variational method (or Pontryagin's maximum principle), the corresponding FBSDE admits an adapted solution.
+For SLQ problems, there are three closely related objects/notions involved: (open-loop) solvability, optimality system which is a coupled forward-backward stochastic differential equation (FBSDE, for short), and a Riccati equation.
+It is well known that when the map $u\mapsto J(t,\xi;u)$ is uniformly convex for every $(t,\xi)\in\cD$, which is guaranteed by the following {\it standard condition}: \bel{classical} G\ges0,\q Q(\cd)\ges0,\q S(\cd)=0,\q R(\cd)\ges\d I_m,~ \hb{~for some~}\d>0,\ee Problem (SLQ) is uniquely (open-loop) solvable.
+Then, by a variational method (or Pontryagin's maximum principle), the optimality system (a coupled FBSDE) automatically admits an adapted solution.
 Applying the idea of invariant imbedding \cite{Bellman-Wing 1975}, an associated Riccati equation can be formally derived, which decouples the coupled FBSDE.
 Now, if such a Riccati equation admits a solution, by completing squares, an (open-loop) optimal control of state feedback form can be constructed.
 This then solves Problem (SLQ).
 The same idea also applies to Problem $\h{\rm(SLQ)}$.
+We should point out that such a methodology, which could be called the {\it ``uniform convexity-FBSDE-Riccati equation'' approach}, for convenience, is the most natural approach to all LQ problems.
+For SLQ problems with deterministic coefficients (by which we mean that all the coefficients of the state equation and all the weighting matrices in the cost functional are deterministic), which includes the deterministic LQ problems, the above approach is very successful under the standard condition \rf{classical} (see Yong and Zhou \cite[Chapter 6]{Yong-Zhou 1999}).

 \ms